plinss/acmebot/README.md

 the /etc/acmebot directory,
 or the same directory that the acmebot tool is installed in.

+By default, debug level output will be written to a log file.
+A configuration file for logrotate is provided in the logrotate.d directory, you may want to copy, or create a link to this file in /etc/logrotate.d.

 Note that when using dns-01 authorizations via a local DNS server, this tool needs to be able to add, remove, and update DNS records.
 This can be achieved by installing it on your master DNS server and using [bindtool] to manage the zone file,